CharterTechChair/Charter-Website/README.md

         python manage.py migrate
         python manage.py syncdb

-If you run into an error stating that `blank` can't be found, try running `pip install django-blank` (replacing blank with the module that can't be found)
+If you run into an error stating something along the lines of `ImportError: No module named blank`, try running `pip install django-blank` (replacing blank with the module that can't be found)

 It will ask you to create an admin.
 Use the login credentials in `charterclub/local_settings.py`.
 Say yes, and use the following: